javieku/rust-fundamentals-coursera/README.md

 # rust-fundamentals-coursera
-First course of the Duke University 'Rust Programming Specialization'
+First course of the 'Rust Programming Specialization' (Duke University)

-Divide and Conquer, Sorting and Searching, and Randomized Algorithms Taught by Tim Roughgarden.
-(Stanford University)

 Main topics are the basics of the language: